AbdelzaherAbdelgwad/Game-Center/README.md

 ## Getting Started with the back end
 - Navigate through Game-center BackEnd directory
-- Start the server using your preferred code editor (we recommend IntelliJ).
+- Start the server using your preferred code editor (IntelliJ is recommended).

 ## Getting Started with the front end
 - Navigate throgh Game-center FrontEnd directory